tandasat/EopMon/README.md

-While EopMon is tested against multiple EoP exploits carried out by in the wild malware (*1), it is rather meant to be an educational tool to demonstrate a potential use case of a hypervisor for security research.
+While EopMon is tested against multiple EoP exploits carried out by in the wild malware (*1), it is rather meant to be an educational tool to demonstrate a potential use case of a hypervisor for security research and not aimed for comprehensive exploit prevention.

 EopMon is implemented on the top of HyperPlatform.
 See a project page for more details of HyperPlatform: